boltlabs-inc/dialectic/dialectic-compiler/README.md

 # Dialectic session type macro compiler

 Contains functionality for compiling the language of Dialectic's `Session!` macro into an actual Rust type.
-This is done via transforming the syntax gradually across three representations:
+This crate is considered an internal implementation detail and none of its API is subject to semantic versioning rules.
+The compilation process is done via transforming the syntax gradually across three representations:

 - [`syntax::Syntax`] - the "surface-level" abstract syntax tree.
 This is what gets parsed from the tokenstream provided by the proc macro interface.
 - [`cfg::Cfg`] - a control flow graph representation, which is gradually transformed by semantics-preserving passes until it takes on a form more suitable for emitting to the target.